Zebra mussel: Ecology

 Lake floor food supplies are enriched by zebra mussels as they filter pollution out of the water.
 This biomass becomes available to bottom-feeding species and to the fish that feed on them.
-The catch of yellow perch increased 5-fold after the invasion of zebra mussels into Lake St. Clair.
+The catch of yellow perch increased five-fold after the invasion of zebra mussels into Lake St. Clair.

 Zebra mussels attach to most substrates, including sand, silt, and harder substrates, but usually juveniles prefer harder, rockier substrates on which to attach.
 Other mussel species frequently represent the most stable objects in silty substrates, and zebra mussels attach to and often kill these mussels.
 They build colonies on native unionid clams, reducing their ability to move, feed, and breed, eventually leading to their deaths.
 This has led to the near extinction of the unionid clams in Lake St. Clair and the western basin of Lake Erie.
 This pattern is being repeated in Ireland, where zebra mussels have eliminated the two freshwater mussels from several waterways, including some lakes along the River Shannon in 1997.

 In 2012, the National University of Ireland, Galway, said "the discovery of zebra mussels (Dreissena polymorpha) in Lough Derg and the lower Shannon region in 1997 has led to considerable concern about the potential ecological and economic damage that this highly invasive aquatic nuisance species can cause."

+The zebra mussel is a freshwater species and cannot survive in the ocean.

 Life cycle

 The lifespan of a zebra mussel is four to five years.
 A female zebra mussel begins to reproduce within 6–7 weeks of settling.

 An adult female zebra mussel can produce 30,000 to 40,000 eggs in each reproductive cycle, and over 1 million each year.
 Free-swimming microscopic larvae, called veligers, drift in the water for several weeks and then settle onto any hard surface they can find.
-Zebra mussels also can tolerate a wide range of environmental conditions, and adults can even survive out of water for about 7 days.
+Zebra mussels also can tolerate a wide range of environmental conditions, and adults can even survive out of water for about seven days.

+Indicators of environmental pollution

+Zebra mussels can be used to detect risks to humans from environmental hazards and are considered effective indicators of environmental pollution.
+Exposure of D. polymorpha gill cells to model contaminants representative of water pollution was found to cause DNA damage measured as the formation of 8-oxodG and DNA strand breaks.